cmsrs/cmsrs3/README.md

 <p>This separation helps maintain order within the system and makes it easier to develop, test, and adapt to future needs.</p>

 <p>
-This also applies to the database structure, which is simple and straightforward, eliminating another layer of complexity (see: <a target="_blank" href='/en/cms/cmsrs/db-schema'>Database Schema</a>). <strong>Thanks to solid unit and integration test coverage, as well as the use of PHPStan, even upgrading to newer versions of PHP or Laravel becomes a more predictable and less painful process.</strong>
+This also applies to the database structure, which is simple and straightforward, eliminating another layer of complexity (see: <a target="_blank" href='https://cmsrs.pl/en/cms/cmsrs/db-schema'>Database Schema</a>). <strong>Thanks to solid unit and integration test coverage, as well as the use of PHPStan, even upgrading to newer versions of PHP or Laravel becomes a more predictable and less painful process.</strong>
 </p>

-<p>CmsRS offers native support for multiple languages (e.g., English and Polish) and includes a dedicated online shop module.
+<p><strong>CmsRS offers native support for multiple languages</strong> (e.g., English and Polish) and includes a dedicated online shop module.
 It is released as open-source software under the MIT License.</p>

 </br>
 <p>